 Zinc – Natural zinc will help the body eliminate several toxic heavy metals, including cadmium, aluminum, lead, and excess copper.

-MSM – MSM, or methylsulfonylmethane, is a naturally occurring sulfur compound found in the cells of all living things, including plants, animals, and humans.
-As plants take in MSM from the soil they change it into amino acids such as methionine, cysteine and taurine which can protect against radiation as well as chelate heavy metals for elimination from the body.
+MSM – MSM (methylsulfonylmethane), is a naturally occurring sulfur compound found in the cells of all living things, including plants, animals, and humans.
+As plants take in MSM from the soil they change it into amino acids such as methionine, cysteine, and taurine which can protect against radiation as well as chelate heavy metals for elimination from the body.
 MSM also regulates the fluid that covers the airway surface of the lungs, preventing an inflammatory response and helping to regulate the exchange of oxygen and carbon dioxide.
+Make sure the MSM you take is OptiMSM® which is a branded ingredient made in the USA that represents the highest quality MSM you can buy.
+OptiMSM® has the distinction of being the only MSM to receive industry certifications for manufacturing processes and the highest kosher status certification from the Orthodox Union.
+With third-party testing guaranteeing purity, OptiMSM® is your assurance that you are taking the purest, highest quality MSM available.

 Resveratrol – Can help mitochondria, the energy-producing bodies in human cells, combat cell death due to radiation exposure.
-In past studies, resveratrol has been shown to beneficially stimulate mitochondia.
+In past studies, resveratrol has been shown to beneficially stimulate mitochondria.

 In a 2008 study at the University of Pittsburgh School of Medicine, lead scientist Joel S. Greenberger found that Resveratrol administered before radiation exposure enhanced resistance to radiation.
 Colorado State University researchers in cell and molecular biology and environmental and radiological health sciences demonstrated that Resveratrol reduced the incidence of chromosome aberration in mice exposed to radiation.
 A 2010 study at the School of Radiation Medicine and Public Health at the Medical College of Soochow University in China reported that Resveratrol’s ability to protect from oxidative stress is effective in protecting against irradiative damage.